University of Minnesota fraternities and sororities: Campus Carnival and Greek Week

-Where Homecoming was the premier event for the Fall Quarter at the University of Minnesota, Greek Week or the more recent 'Machy Days has provided a focus for Greek competition during the Winter Quarter.
-Yet it was the venerable Campus Carnival which held sway during the early Spring for over seven decades running.
+Where Homecoming was the premier event for the Fall Quarter At the University of Minnesota, Greek Week or the more recent Machy Days has provided a focus for Greek competition during the Winter Quarter.
+Yet it was the venerable Campus Carnival that held sway during the early Spring for over seven decades running.
 "Carni" grew from a small penny carnival established in 1914 to a massive, blaring fundraiser that rivaled any other campus in dollars raised for children's charities.
 Gamma Phi Beta sorority was the first sponsor, challenging the other sororities to decorate small booths.
-Three years later the Women's Athletic Association (WAA) took the lead, presiding over an event in the Women's Gym that was billed as a sort of miniature Mardi Gras; a swimmers exhibition had the ladies smeared with phosphorus before diving into the pool, and in 1931 they debuted women's fencing as one of several athletic exhibitions.
+Three years later the Women's Athletic Association (WAA) took the lead, presiding over an event in the Women's Gym that was billed as a sort of miniature Mardi Gras; a swimmer's exhibition had the ladies smeared with phosphorus before diving into the pool, and in 1931 they debuted women's fencing as one of several athletic exhibitions.
 But it was the competitive 'hawking' of items for sale or challenge games from which evolved the ballyhoo dance lines and show ticket barkers of later years.
-From this event the WAA earned needed funds for women's sports equipment and operating expenses.
-Later, beginning in the 1940s, it was managed by professional fraternity Alpha Kappa Psi, and finally, by an independent board of governors.
+From this event, the WAA earned needed funds for women's sports equipment and operating expenses.
+Later, beginning in the 1940s, it was managed by a professional fraternity Alpha Kappa Psi, and finally, by an independent board of governors.
 After WWII, outgrowing the Women's Gym, the event took place in the Fieldhouse.